wavefrontHQ/docs/pages/doc/ts_avg.md

 ```
 avg(expression[,metrics|sources|sourceTags|tags|<pointTagKey])
 ```
 Returns the average (the mean) of all series.
-If there are gaps of data in the expression, they are first filled in using interpolation.
+If there are gaps of data in the expression, they are first filled in using interpolation if at least 1 known value is available.
 Use `rawavg` if you don't want interpolation.

 ## Parameters
 <table>